steadybit/docs-public/content/getting-started/40-run-experiment-eks.md

 ![Run experiment - execution window](img-run/experiment-run2.png)

 You should notice that the `/products`-endpoint will not work while `hot-deals` is unavailable.
-This is not desirable as there are other products which still ould have been browsed by the customers of the online shop.
+This is not desirable as there are other products which could have been browsed by the customers of the online shop.
 You can improve this behavior by adding appropriate fallbacks or scaling the services.

 ## Conclusion